-But this data can help others as well.
-Knowing the most common rejection reasons can help you understand what to look out for and adopt practices to avoid rejections.
-Here, we will briefly cover the broad categories of data we look at in our full report on rejections (which you can download on this page).
+We’ve gathered data on the most common rejection reasons to help you know what to look out for and adopt practices to avoid rejections.
+Here, we will take a deep dive into the data and discuss ways you can avoid filing rejections.

 Broad Rejection Reasons in 2022 (percent)